Ruby array methods: map, select, reduce, and more

 # => 10

-# WRONG — starts with string "0" but tries to call + on an integer:
+# WRONG, starts with string "a" then tries to add an integer:

 ["a", "b", "c"].reduce { |acc, n| acc + n }